aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/formulas/specify-maximum-rows-of-shared-formula/_index.md

 ## **Possible Usage Scenarios**

-The default maximum rows of the shared formula are 64.
-It could be any number e.g. it could be 1000.
-The performance of shared formula changes with a different number of rows.
+The default maximum rows of the shared formula is 64.
+It can be any number, e.g., 1000.
+The performance of shared formulas changes with a different number of rows.
 Therefore, Aspose.Cells provides the [**WorkbookSettings.getMaxRowsOfSharedFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#getMaxRowsOfSharedFormula--) property that can be used to specify the maximum rows of the shared formula.
-The shared formula will be split into several shared formulae if the total rows of the shared formula are greater than it as shown in the following screenshot.
+The shared formula will be split into several shared formulae if the total rows of the shared formula are greater than it, as shown in the following screenshot.

 ![todo:image_alt_text](specify-maximum-rows-of-shared-formula_1.png)

 ## **Specify Maximum Rows of Shared Formula**

 The following sample code explains the usage of the [**WorkbookSettings.getMaxRowsOfSharedFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#getMaxRowsOfSharedFormula--) property.
-It sets the maximum rows of the shared formula to 5 and adds the shared formula in cell D1 for 100 rows and saves to [output Excel file](61767856.xlsx).
-If you extract the contents of the output Excel file and check the *sheet1.xml*, you will see the shared formula splits after every 5 rows as highlighted in the above screenshot.
+It sets the maximum rows of the shared formula to 5, adds the shared formula in cell D1 for 100 rows, and saves to the [output Excel file](61767856.xlsx).
+If you extract the contents of the output Excel file and check *sheet1.xml*, you will see that the shared formula splits after every 5 rows, as highlighted in the above screenshot.

 ## **Sample Code**